He3lixxx/ddm/ddm-pc/README.md

 If you encounter any problems or bad performance, please contact us - we have tested some self created input files, but might have missed some edge cases.
+If there are bugs that are fixable without changing the logical concept, we'd like to fix them.

 We'd also like to ask you to let us know how this implementation performs if you run it on the RaspberryPi or the Thor cluster.